Last Updated on April 2, 2022 by Grow with Bovees

 Next, prepare the area with the fungi infestation by digging 6-inch holes about 12 inches apart with a screwdriver or similar tool.

-Spray the area with the dish washing solution to stop the growth of the fungi.
+Spray the entire lawn area affected using the dish washing solution to stop the growth of the fungi, a backpack sprayer can be used for larger areas.

 Final Thoughts On Dish Soap And Lawn Care

-Dish washing soap contains several chemicals that can be harmful to your grass, and favorable plants.
+Dish soaps contain several chemicals that could be harmful to your grass, and favorable plants.

 But on a brighter note, you can dilute dishwashing soap to kill insects and weeds with caution, as there is still a slight risk that you may cause your good grass to dry out.